-You can read our article 5 Neighborhoods to Consider in Lisbon, Portugal
+You can read our article 11 Best Neighborhoods Lisbon.

 One expat recommended expat "find three or four agents at reputable agencies (ReMax, Coldwell Banker, and local ones that look good), some sites specify which agents speak English, in case you don't speak Portuguese.
 Tell them what you're looking for.
 Lots of nice areas, there should be more qualification than that though, like transportation, parking (if you need it), supermarkets nearby, jet noise ( a problem in some nice areas), accessibility to airport, if you think you will be traveling a lot.
 If you don't need to be in Lisbon proper, look at some of the areas around it, like along the Cascais rail line and across the river."